getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 This trend is confirmed to an extent by the mutation scores of higher level packages.
 With some outliers, higher level packages, like our browser package or our NextJS package (inheriting both from Browser and Server SDK packages), had lower mutation scores than the core package.
 However, for these higher-level packages we have substantially more E2E and integration tests, which evens out the missing coverage of unit tests.

-The obvious problem was that we couldn't get mutation testing to run in our integration and E2E tests.
+The obvious problem was that we couldn't get MT to run in our integration and E2E tests.
 Stryker unfortunately doesn't support our testing framework of choice, Playwright.
 So for us this means, that the current state of mutation testing in our repo doesn't show the complete picture.
 It's important to keep this in mind as it explains the lower scores despite us having thousands of tests in the entire repo.

 While this is an unfortunate limitation, we could also identify some areas that should be better tested.
 Which is great because this means to an extent, mutation testing did what it was supposed to do: It showed us how good our tests are at catching bugs and where we should do better.
 Just not for all tests.